Equitas78/TimerLock/README.md

   - time library is installed by default with python
   - pyinstaller will allow you to compile the file as a windows executable: pip install pyinstaller you can then use the following command to compile: pyinstaller --onefile --noconsole TimerLock.py (it will create TimeLock.exe file as one file and will remove the terminal console from showing)
+  - Require "pip install pywin32" to use win32api